-You may have noticed at times, an on-screen volume indicator and controller appears on your Windows 10 screen, when you press the Volume keys.
+You may have noticed at times, an on-screen volume indicator and controller appears on your Windows 10 screen when you press the Volume keys.
 This is not new, as it was available in Windows 8.
 Windows 7 had the volume icon in the System Tray from where users could change the volume level.
-Microsoft introduced the On-screen Volume Indicator, for two reasons – First, it lets you check the actual volume level (72% or 50% or 60%), and secondly it lets you change the volume level without visiting the system tray icon.
+Microsoft introduced the On-screen Volume Indicator, for two reasons – First, this OSD lets you check the actual volume level (72% or 50% or 60%), and secondly it lets you change the volume level without visiting the system tray icon.

 However, sometimes, it can get in the way.
 Suppose, you are browsing the web and listening to songs.
 And you would like to change the volume level.
 If you press the volume up/down button on your keyboard, it will display the volume indicator on your screen.
 Now, if you want to change the volume level right from the on-screen indicator, there is a high chance of you clicking in the browser window, if you fail to change the volume within 3 seconds.
-Consequently, some unnecessary link could get clicked on.
+Consequently, some unnecessary links could get clicked on.
 The same thing could happen in any other app.

 So if you want to hide the on-screen volume indicator and prevent it from appearing in Windows 10, here is a simple solution.

 Volume Step Adjuster is a freeware, which helps users hide the on-screen volume indicator in Windows 10.
 If you use it on Windows 7, you will be able to increase or decrease the volume by 1% (2% is set to default).
 However, Windows 8 and later version users can increase or decrease the volume by 1% along with hiding the on-screen volume level viewer if they implement Volume Step Adjuster.

 Hide On-screen Volume Indicator in Windows 10